shsnyder/dose_response_curve_fit/README.md

 - Plot sample skewnormal curves for documentation purposes

 **summarize_hill_vs_sn.py**
-- A module that traverses a given directory tree looking for exported JSON files (from previous proessing of dose response data) and builds a Dataframe that is used to compare the median values from Hill equation and skewnormal curve fit (AC50 and median_sn) and exports it to a CSV file.
+- A module that traverses a given directory tree looking for exported JSON files (from previous processing of dose response data) and builds a Dataframe that is used to compare the median values from Hill equation and skewnormal curve fit (AC50 and median_sn) and exports it to a CSV file.